For a detailed walk-through of the scholarship process and requirements,

 In their senior year, students should create an account and complete the Say Yes Scholarship Certification Form through the scholarship portal at www.SayYesCleveland.org.
 School counselors and College Now advisers will be able to assist with this process.

-For the graduating class of 2019, the online application is available here.
-As of April 8, 2019, the system identifies if the applying student is eligible or ineligible.
+For the graduating class of 2022, the online application is available here.

 Students also must complete the Free Application for Federal Student Aid (FAFSA) every year.